John Ferneley Biography | Oil Painting Reproductions

 He moved to the small town of Melton Mowbray was fast becoming a favorite stop for the sporting elite and the place where modern fox-hunting developed in the late eighteenth century, where he built his studio and later a house called Elgin Lodge.
 Hugo Meynell, a wealthy local breeder trained his hounds not to be afraid of and to keep up with the horses and riders in their hunting pursuit over hedges and ditches.
 At this time riders began wearing scarlet red jackets which were to become synonymous with fox hunting.

 John Ferneley's equestrian portrait paintings and hunting scenes were extremely in vogue.
 Good horses sold quite easily for 200 guineas each and most experienced riders had at least ten in their stables.
 His work became much sought after, his patrons including many Royals and personalities such as Beau Brummel and the Count d'Orsay.
 The members all contributed to the painter's fee and then drew lots to determine the lucky winner.

 John Ferneley specialized in painting "scurries", panoramic paintings showing a sequence of events.
 He befriended artist Sir Francis Grant, who helped with painting the figures, and Ferneley helped him with the painting of horses, this way they worked together on various compositions.

-In Ireland where he had also developed a clientele, he spent two years between 1810 and 1812, he did a many commissioned oil paintings for wealthy Irish patrons.
-He had six children, three them later became painters.
+In Ireland where he had also developed a clientele, he spent two years between 1810 and 1812, he did many commissioned oil paintings for wealthy Irish patrons.
+He had six children, three of them later became painters.

 Art Movement: Victorian Classicism.